Updated: January 7, 2026Compare

 Pricing

-Free vs Pro (full history + range controls)
+Free vs Pro (full context unlocked)